 The Joint Commission accredits over 20,000 healthcare facilities in the United States.
-Accreditation by the Joint Commission strengthens community confidence in the quality and safety of healthcare, treatment and services.
-Prophetically, prior to the COVID-19 pandemic, the Joint Commission’s “Environment of Care News” publication for November and December 2019, five industry-expert authors urged construction personnel participating in pre-construction, maintenance, and construction activities on healthcare facilities, as a pre-qualification, to demonstrate their competence by possessing a PCRA/ICRA, ANSI/ASTM-accredited credential.
+Accreditation by the Joint Commission strengthens community confidence in the quality and safety of healthcare, treatment, and services.
+Prophetically, prior to the COVID-19 pandemic, the Joint Commission’s “Environment of Care News” publication for November and December 2019, five industry-expert authors urged construction personnel participating in pre-construction, maintenance, and construction activities on healthcare facilities, as a pre-qualification, to demonstrate their competence by possessing a PCRA/ICRA credential.

 The Joint Commission publication authors pointed to significant emerging global risks.
 They concluded that these risks exacerbate the need for raising the bar on PCRA/ICRA requirements.
 They listed climate change, natural disasters, infectious disease, antimicrobial resistance and pollution as examples of these risks.
 The authors went on to state that these heightened threat levels make the PCRA/ICRA processes increasingly critical—to the point that they should be considered part of emergency preparedness.

-The worldwide pandemic of the coronavirus more than ever makes state-of-the-art health care construction paramount.
-Working toward the high quality represented by this certificate is important for worker health and safety, career achievement, quality building delivery and your company’s marketability.
-Workers earning the certificate become familiar with best practice precaution and mitigation measures that help address the many hazards that are needed to ensure the safety of the building occupants in health care facility construction, including: infection; noise, vibration; odors; interim life safety measure; waste management, and utility issues.
+The worldwide pandemic of the coronavirus more than ever makes state-of-the-art healthcare construction paramount.
+Working toward the high quality represented by this certificate is important for worker health and safety, career achievement, quality building delivery, and your company’s marketability.
+Workers earning the certificate become familiar with best practice precaution and mitigation measures that help address the many hazards that are needed to ensure the safety of the building occupants in health care facility construction, including: infection; noise, vibration; odors; interim life safety measures; waste management, and utility issues.

 Demand for healthcare facility construction continues to rise.
 Hospitals and other healthcare organization owners such as nursing homes and assisted living facilities want to comply with federal, state, and local requirements related to construction.
 Both regulators and owners seek construction workers who have proven familiarity with current best practices that will ensure healthcare construction delivery that protects the health and safety of patients, staff, workers, and the general public.